AnalyticsAutomated/analytics_automated/docs/advanced.rst

 A more realistic validator needs to interogate the contents of the file. the data passsed in is always a byte stream from a file.
-So typically the first thing you wish to do wouldd 'low_be to dec', 'localhost' and 'high_localhost'ode the byte stream.
+So typically the first thing you wish to do would be to decode the byte stream.
 In the example below the validator would return False is every line does not start with a '#'

 ::